rase-rocks/FindSha/README.md

 # FindSha

-FindSha is a very simple macOS command line utility to search a directory for files with the given sha hash.
+FindSha is a very simple macOS command line utility to recursively search a directory for files with the given sha hash.

 The default hash algorithm it will use is sha256, but sha512 can also be specified.